njdart/botanyAppRepo/src/readme.txt

 The website does not need to be installed.
 Go to this URL to access it: http://users.aber.ac.uk/daw54/group_website/
 Features that involve editing or deleting data from the database requires a password.
-That password is: *****.
+That password is: "g2n8A".
 Links to Server API and Session storage are fixed.
 These need to be changed if the server changes.
 Majority of data in database is test data and so discrepencies in data are to be expected.
 For example, OS grid references and Latitude and Longitude data do not always match up on the map.
+There is a config.php file which holds website configurations.

 Server
 --------------------------------------------------------------------------------
-To create the exact, empty database we use for our system, you need to run the SQL table creation queries found in "name.php".
+To create the exact, empty database we use for our system, you need to run the SQL table creation queries found in "src/server/table_queries.txt".
 The API command scripts are used by both the Android application and the website.
+There is a config.php file which holds API configurations.